Erdogan in Turkey announces measures to encourage lira savings - ExBulletin

 Earlier today, the pound fell to an all-time low of 18.36 against the dollar, after Erdogan maintained his much-criticized policy of lowering interest rates over the weekend despite rising prices on the dollar. consumption.
 He also criticized business groups who called on him to change course.

-In a televised speech after a Cabinet meeting, Erdogan said the government would offer a new financial vehicle that would “alleviate” the concerns of citizens buying foreign currency fearing that the returns on their savings in pounds could are eroding.
+In a televised speech after a Cabinet meeting, Erdogan said the government would offer a new financial vehicle that would alleviate the concerns of citizens who bought foreign currency fearing that the returns on their savings in pounds could be reduced. ‘erode.
 Holders of Turkish Lira deposits would be compensated for any losses due to the falling local currency, he said, but did not provide details.

 Erdogan also said the Turkish government would introduce a measure to help exporters while increasing the government’s contribution to private pension plans.

-The pound strengthened by 18% against the US currency following Erdogan’s announcement.
-Still, the Turkish currency has depreciated by around 45% against the dollar this year.
+The pound strengthened by 18% against the US currency following Erdogans’ announcement.
+Yet the Turkish currency has depreciated about 45% against the dollar this year.

-Even though official figures show annual inflation has accelerated to 21%, the central bank has cut a key interest rate by 5 percentage points – to 14% – since September.
-The bank is widely believed to be acting under pressure from Erdogan, who has proclaimed himself an enemy of interest rates and sacked three bank governors over reported disagreements over borrowing costs.

 Erdogan has long argued that high interest rates cause inflation, contrary to conventional economic thought.
 He pledged to keep rates low and prioritize growth, exports and jobs.